The relative exponential growth rate of subgroups of acylindrically hyperbolic groups: Introduction

-Again we can ask for the existence of the limit of the sequence $(\beta^{X}_H(n)^{\frac{1}{n}})_{n \in \mathbb{N}}$.\\ If the limit $\lim \limits_{n \rightarrow \infty}{\beta^{X}_H(n)^{\frac{1}{n}}}$ exists we will say that the {\it relative exponential growth rate} of $H$ in $G$ exists with respect to $X$.
-Grigorchuk~\cite{GrigorchukSymmetric} proved that the relative exponential growth rate of every normal subgroup of a finitely generated free group $F$ exists with respect to a free generating set of $F$.
-This result was extended by Olshanski~\cite[Theorem 1.5]{2013arXiv1312.0129O} by showing that the relative exponential growth rate of any subgroup of a finitely generated free group $F$ exists with respect to a free generating set of $F$.
-Further Olshanski~\cite[Remark 3.1]{2013arXiv1312.0129O} pointed out that the relative exponential growth rate does not exist in general.
-He showed that there is a finitely generated solvable group $G$ and an infinite cyclic subgroup $H\leqslant G$ such that
+Later it turned out that the assumption of being normal is not necessary for the relative growth rate to exist.
+In~\cite{Olshanskii17} Olshanskii showed that the relative growth rate of every subgroup of a finitely generated free group $F$ exists with respect to a free generating set of $F$.
+Furthermore Olshanskii pointed out that the relative growth rate does not exist in general.
+More precisely he showed that there is a finitely generated solvable group $G$ with a finite generating set $X$ and an infinite cyclic subgroup $H \leq G$ such that